 Not all legacy applications are perfect candidates for container technology.
 Old applications that use proprietary technology or languages or have special hardware architecture dependencies like mainframe are better rebuilt for the cloud.

-Organizations that need all the legacy applications in their current state, including all the configurations and patches that have been applied over years of use, also don’t render well for containerization.
+Organizations that need all the legacy applications in their current state, including all the configurations and patches that have been applied over years of use, don’t render well for containerization.

 The considerations apart, to containerize legacy applications, organizations need to: